 There is a highly recommended guest house in the village for those in search of a snow leopard.

-There is a village in the Peak District of Staffordshire, England called Flash (which I’m sure you’ll agree is an excellent name) and while it might not technically be in the clouds, it is currently the highest recognised village in the United Kingdom.
+There is a village in the Peak District of Staffordshire, England called Flash (which I’m sure you’ll agree is an excellent name) and while it might not technically be in the cloud, it is currently the highest recognised village in the United Kingdom.
 It’s also rather charming in a “ye olde English village” sort of way, but it wasn’t always as innocent as it looks…

 Being such an isolated village, Flash used to have quite the reputation a place for outlaws.
 Notorious for counterfeiting money and holding cock fighting, the mischievous residents of Flash would carry out their illegal trade at the nearby Three Shires Head bridge (pictured below)